 - Going easy on stimulants like caffeine and nicotine or other potential sleep saboteurs like alcohol or eating a heavy meal before bed.

 There are also a whole range of herbal remedies to help the body relax and rest including valerian.
-One systematic review found this traditional herbal remedy increased the chance of improved sleep quality by 80 per cent compared to a placebo.
-7 Another of its benefits is that it doesn’t leave you feeling ‘groggy’ the morning after.
+One systematic review found this traditional herbal remedy increased the chance of improved sleep quality by 80 per cent compared to a placebo.7 Another of its benefits is that it doesn’t leave you feeling ‘groggy’ the morning after.
 Take two tablets before bed and if you wake up in the night take another two.
 Another helpful remedy is 5-HTP a chemical made in the body from the dietary amino acid tryptophan which has been shown to ease sleep problems.
 Once ingested, 5-HTP gets converted into serotonin and melatonin, your body's natural sleep hormone.
 Hence why taking a 5-HTP supplement at night could help improve your sleep.
 Take one about an hour before bed.
-Alternatively you can get it in a hot chocolate drink like Dreamy Hot Chocolate.
-If you exercise regularly then try 40 Winks Protein hot chocolate, which contains a ‘slow-release’ casein protein blend for a prolonged recovery effect, with 5-HTP and magnesium.

 3 https://www.mind.org.uk/information-support/types-of-mental-health-problems/sleep-problems/ - .Wo58NGacZ-U